Skip to main content

 Questions About the Program

-Please send questions by email to Dr. Abigail Armwood (arwisnet@ncsu.edu), the Anatomic Pathology Residency Program Coordinator
+Please send questions by email to Dr. Abigail Armwood (arwisnet@ncsu.edu) or Dr. Elizabeth Rose (ecrose2@ncsu.edu), the Anatomic Pathology Residency Program Coordinators.

 Leadership and Faculty